Mirantis/mke-docs/content/docs/operations/kubernetes/_index.md

 weight: 2
 ---

-Mirantis Kubernetes Engine (MKE) 4 uses K0s to deploy core Kubernetes components.
-Those components may be configured through the MKE config file.
+MKE 4 uses K0s to deploy core Kubernetes components, including:

+- kubelet
+- kube apiserver
+- kube-controller-manager
+- kube-scheduler

+You can configure these components through the MKE configuration file.

 ## kubelet

-The kubelet is the primary "node agent" that runs on each node.

-It may be configured for all nodes using the `kubelet` section of the MKE config.
+the kubelet component runs on each node in a Kubernetes cluster, which serves as the primary administrative agent for each node, monitoring application servers and routing administrative requests to servers.
+You can configure kubelet for all cluster nodes through the `kubelet` section of the MKE configuration file, an example of which follows:

 ```yaml
 spec: